DynamicsShop/SD-Interface-Banking/SD-Interface-Banking-Release-Notes.md

 - AppSource App - The notification to activate the app, displayed on fresh install of SD Interface Banking, was added to the standard Business Central role centres.

+- AppSource App - A minor change was made to the About page.

 ### 5.0.0

 #### Enhancements